-2. ACCOUNTS RECEIVABLE
+2. ACCOUNTS RECEIVABLE AND ALLOWANCE FOR UNCOLLECTIBLE ACCOUNTS

 Accounts receivable are stated at the amount management expects to collect from balances outstanding at year end.
+The Organization uses historical loss information as the basis to determine expected credit losses for receivables and believes the composition of receivables at year end is consistent with historical conditions.
 Balances that are still outstanding after management has used reasonable collection efforts are written off through a charge to the valuation allowance and a credit to accounts receivable.
-The allowance for uncollectible accounts was estimated to be zero at February 28, 2023 and 2022.
+The allowance for uncollectible accounts was estimated to be zero at February 29, 2024 and February 28, 2023.
 The Organization has no policy for charging interest on overdue accounts.